hckrtst/cs-refresh/problems/P1/Readme.md

 The issue seen when inout is 0 is that we got a chunk of uninitialized memory.
 We can fix this by using `calloc`.

+We also need to handle negatives properly.
+That should be simple check.

 See [myitoa.c](myitoa.c) for complete solution.